aclark4life/python-packages-doc/introduction.rst

 Step 2: Add package slot
 ------------------------

 - The free plan provides access to a single package slot, which you may use to select any repository from your personal GitHub account.
 (You may select/unselect a single repository an  unlimited number of times.
-However, if you use the service regularly for more than a single package and/or you need access to a GitHub organization repository, please consider purchasing one of the `paid plans`_.)
+However, if you use the service regularly to manage more than a single package and/or you need access to an Organization repository, please consider purchasing one of the `paid plans`_.)

 .. image:: https://github.com/pythonpackages/pythonpackages-docs/raw/master/introduction2.png
   :class: thumbnail